BerriAI/litellm/docs/my-website/docs/observability/callbacks.md

 ## Use Callbacks to send Output Data to Posthog, Sentry etc

-liteLLM provides `success_callbacks` and `failure_callbacks`, making it easy for you to send data to a particular provider depending on the status of your responses.
+liteLLM provides `input_callbacks`, `success_callbacks` and `failure_callbacks`, making it easy for you to send data to a particular provider depending on the status of your responses.

 liteLLM supports: